 The body is authorized to grant exemptions to enable debaters to debate for schools at which they are not primarily enrolled.
 Exemptions must be approved by a two-thirds secret vote of the body.
 An exemption so ratified by the body can be granted to debaters who are primarily enrolled in a member institution of APDA and are requesting to change affiliation.

 An individual or individuals may be sponsored to compete if that individual is qualified by: (1) Gaining at least as many TOTY points in a season as the 140th highest number of TOTY points earned by individuals in a single season during the prior two seasons.
 An individual is considered to have “gained,” for the purposes of qualification, any TOTY points that would have been gained by the team the individual was on, even if the tournament at which those points shall be earned is not ordinarily included in the tabulation of TOTY.
-“Qualifying” tournament is defined as an APDA-sanctioned parliamentary debate tournament in the United States or Canada which: (a) permits all individuals affiliated with member institutions of APDA not in debt to the institution running the tournament or recommended for exclusion by the Board (pursuant to the Code of Conduct) or excluded by the tournament host’s university or collegiate administration or excluded by the equity officer appointed by the host team pursuant to their equity policy for violations that occur at their tournament to compete; (b) consists of at least four preliminary rounds and at least two elimination debate rounds; and (c) includes among its competitors at least eight teams from representatives of at least four member schools, not including its own; or (2) Advancing to the quarterfinal round or being one of the two highest-ranking teams from the United States at the North American Debate Championship during that season; (3) Advancing to elimination rounds at the World Universities Debating Championship during that season; (4) Advancing to the final round or being one of the two highest-ranking teams from the United States at the North American Universities British Parliamentary Debating Championship; or (5) Advancing to the semifinal round at the Yale IV; or (6) advancing to the final round at the Brandeis Intervarsity tournament; or (7) Winning a sanctioned APDA tournament hosted by a school that (a) has hosted a tournament in one or more of two consecutive years prior to this year, (b) has not hosted a tournament with more than 32 teams in attendance for one year prior to this year, and (c) has fewer than 5 other active APDA members within 200 miles of its main campus's zipcode.
+“Qualifying” tournament is defined as an APDA-sanctioned parliamentary debate tournament in the United States or Canada which: (a) permits all individuals affiliated with member institutions of APDA not in debt to the institution running the tournament or recommended for exclusion by the Board (pursuant to the Code of Conduct) or excluded by the tournament host’s university or collegiate administration or excluded by the equity officer appointed by the host team pursuant to their equity policy for violations that occur at their tournament to compete; (b) consists of at least four preliminary rounds and at least two elimination debate rounds; and (c) includes among its competitors at least eight teams from representatives of at least four member schools, not including its own; or (2) Advancing to the quarterfinal round or being one of the two highest-ranking teams from the United States at the North American Debate Championship during that season; (3) Advancing to elimination rounds, or to English as a Second or Foreign language finals, at the World Universities Debating Championship during that season; (4) Advancing to the final round or being one of the two highest-ranking teams from the United States at the North American Universities British Parliamentary Debating Championship; or (5) Advancing to the semifinal round at the Yale IV; or (6) advancing to the final round at the Brandeis Intervarsity tournament; or (7) Winning a sanctioned APDA tournament hosted by a school that (a) has hosted a tournament in one or more of two consecutive years prior to this year, (b) has not hosted a tournament with more than 32 teams in attendance for one year prior to this year, and (c) has fewer than 5 other active APDA members within 200 miles of its main campus's zipcode.
 If, following the final qualifying tournament of the season, a member school has no qualified individuals, that member may sponsor one and only one debater as qualified for the purposes of competition at the Championship so long as that individual has gained enough TOTY points in the season to have qualified 5 seasons before, as calculated in (1), above.
 In the event that multiple individuals from the same member school could qualify by this provision, the individual who has gained the highest number of TOTY points shall qualify.
 In the event of a tie, the Class A and B trustees shall randomly determine which individual shall qualify at leas five days before the date of the Championship.

 A team at a qualifying tournament composed of competitors affiliated with two different institutions shall qualify both competitors.